quay/enhancements/enhancements/trigger-notification-on-image-expiry.md

   * belong to the same repository as the configured notificationEvent, and
   * tag is expiring within configured notificationEvent days
   * include tags expiry due to org-level/repo-level auto-prune policies
-  * tag does not belong to `tagnotificationsent` table for the notification method
+  * tag does not belong to `tagnotificationsuccess` table for the notification method
 * If count of tags > 0:
   * push event into notificationworker queue with list of tags
   * for each tag:
-    * create entry in `tagnotificationsent`
+    * create entry in `tagnotificationsuccess`
 * Else:
   *  return
 * worker ends